Blackwater Bossing

 The Blackwater Bossing is a professional basketball team owned by Ever Bilena, Inc. that is playing in the Philippine Basketball Association (PBA) beginning in the 2014–2015 season.
-The franchise began as one of the founding teams in the PBA Developmental League.
+The franchise started as one of the founding teams in the PBA Developmental League.
 It transferred to the PBA after being accepted as an expansion team.
-The team is named after the Ever Bilena's brand of men's fragrances.
+The team is named after Ever Bilena's brand of men's fragrances.

 History

 PBA D-League

 Blackwater was one of the founding teams in the PBA Developmental League (PBA D-League).
 It won one PBA D-League championship.
 The team's predecessor was the Blu Detergent team in the Philippine Basketball League (PBL), best known as the first Philippine basketball team of Asi Taulava.

-PBA

-On April 10, 2014, Ever Bilena Cosmetics, Inc., along with Manila North Tollways Corporation (NLEX Road Warriors) and Columbian Autocar Corporation (Kia Sorento) were given approval by the PBA Board of Governors to become expansion teams in the PBA.
-Upon entry to the PBA, the three teams will select players from a dispersal draft in July consisting of unprotected current PBA players and free agents.
-They will also get to pick rookies in the 2014 PBA draft in August.

-Blackwater and the NLEX Road Warriors became the first franchises to enter the PBA from its D-League.

-With the help of Gilas player Marcus Douthit, Blackwater got their first win in 2015 PBA Commissioner's Cup against San Miguel Beermen, 80–77.
+Establishment

+On April 10, 2014, Ever Bilena Cosmetics was granted an expansion team by the PBA Board of Governors.
+Ever Bilena's team would begin competing in the 2014–15 PBA season alongside Manila North Tollways Corporation's NLEX Road Warriors and Columbian Autocar Corporation's Kia Sorento However, Ever Bilena as well as MNTC weren't allowed to carry-over their existing PBA D-League teams due to Columbian not having an existing team in the minor league.
+This meant that all three expansion teams would have to build their rosters from the ground up via the expansion draft, rookie draft, and free agency.

+With MNTC opting to acquire the Air21 Express to establish their new NLEX team, this meant that Blackwater and Kia would be the two teams who would participate in the 2014 PBA expansion draft.
+Among Blackwater's notable acquisitions include Eddie Laure, Paul Artadi, Bryan Faundo, and Riego Gamalinda.
+The team also selected veteran players Danny Ildefonso and Norman Gonzales, but both players ended up not playing for them.
+In the rookie draft, Blackwater used their first-round pick to select Juami Tiongson.
+During the preseason, the team also made a couple of trades which brought in Sunday Salvacion, Jason Ballesteros, and Larry Rodriguez.